natgo/wt-wiki-scraper/wikitext-transpiled/fleet/Karl%20Marx.md

 == Usage in battles ==
 <!-- ''Describe the technique of using this ship, the characteristics of her use in a team and tips on strategy.
 Abstain from writing an entire guide – don't try to provide a single point of view, but give the reader food for thought.
 Talk about the most dangerous opponents for this vehicle and provide recommendations on fighting them.
 If necessary, note the specifics of playing with this vehicle in various modes (AB, RB, SB).'' -->
 Compared to other frigates, the Karl Marx has better firepower than most with the exception of late Japanese and British frigates.
 The biggest downside this ship faces is the reload time.
 Most frigates such as SKRs and the Köln-class will outgun the Karl Marx.

 The Karl Marx is best played at a range farther than most frigates.
 This will give the ship better time to respond to threats and keep it away from heavy enemy fire, almost like a mini-destroyer.
 Like many frigates, focus on small targets such as boats, then frigates, then destroyers.
 Do not rely heavily on AA as much as other ships such as the Köln as it traverses terribly and has no HE-VT shells.
 Instead, use any HE-VT or time-fused shells in advance.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->
-''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
-Mark its pros and cons in the bulleted list.
-Try not to use more than 6 points for each of the characteristics.
-Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective"''

 '''Pros:'''